keycryptovc/base/projects/smartre.md

 CMO China: [H.L.
 Lu](../people/h.l._lu.md)
 ## Business Model
-SmartRE is a highly secured, decentralized and democratized platform whereby US homeowners can liquidated a percentage of their equity in their homes without accruing debt of any kind.
+SmartRE is a highly secured, decentralized and democratized platform whereby US homeowners can liquidate a percentage of their equity in their homes without accruing debt of any kind.
 For buyers, the attraction is the ability to own a piece of the American dream and its associated growth, especially in high-demand geographies, without the headaches of property management and